tobyqin/blog_hexo/source/_posts/2016-10-10-python-text-replacement.md

 ### Basic find and replace

-Search and replace string in Python is simple, you can find a specific string with `find()` or `index()` method, it will return the index of first occasion.
+Search and replace text in Python is simple, you can find a specific string with `find()` or `index()` method, it will return the index of first match occasion.

 ```python
 >>> s = 'Cat and Dog'